How to get a negative blog post about you removed from the internet

 Blocks and de-listing requests can also be submitted to search engines like Google to remove the content from search engines.
 Other technical solutions include creating a portfolio of positive online content to counteract the negative content, and develop SEO content across other websites that replaces the old, problematic content with new, positive content on the Search Engine Results Page (SERP) when your name is searched on Google, Bing or DuckDuckGo.

-Reputation management is a difficult task, but when you know what you’re up against, and you have a grasp on basic online reputation repair strategies to remove blog posts or bury the links on internet search results, it can be a simple and effective tool to defend your reputation and reinstate your good name on Google and the internet.
+Online reputation management is a difficult task, but when you know what you’re up against, and you have a grasp on basic online reputation repair strategies to remove blog posts or bury the links on internet search results, it can be a simple and effective tool to defend your reputation and reinstate your good name on Google and the internet.